 More trust and brand awareness

 One of the most common reasons why organizations engage ambassadors is to increase brand awareness, improve social selling, and build trust among customers and followers.
-When the majority of an organization’s communication comes directly from the brand, messages are not as trustworthy as when they come from real people.
+When most communication comes directly from the brand, messages can feel less personal.
+People tend to respond more positively when they hear from real individuals who share genuine experiences.

 📙 Also, read about the 9 social media marketing trends to implement in 2023 and beyond!